 Nevertheless, to put the current and projected debt-to-GDP ratios in context, it is instructive to examine how the U.S. experience compares with that of other countries.
 The U.S. government's debt as a percent of GDP is relatively large compared with central government debt of other countries, but far from the largest among developed countries.
-Based on historical data as reported by the IMF for 29 advanced economies, the debt-to-GDP ratio in 2019 ranged from 5.8 percent of GDP to 196.4 percent of GDP.8 The U.S. is not included in this set of statistics, which underscores the difficulty in calculating debt ratios under consistent definitions, but the 2021 debt-to-GDP ratio for the U.S. government was approximately 100 percent.
+Based on historical data as reported by the IMF for 29 advanced economies, the debt-to-GDP ratio in 2019 ranged from 5.9 percent of GDP to 194.6 percent of GDP.
+The U.S. is not included in this set of statistics, which underscores the difficulty in calculating debt ratios under consistent definitions, but the 2022 debt-to-GDP ratio for the U.S. government was approximately 97 percent.
 Despite using consistent definitions where available, these debt measures are not strictly comparable due to differences in the share of government debt that is debt of the central government, how government responsibilities are shared between central and local governments, how current policies compare with the past policies that determine the current level of debt, and how robustly each economy grows.

 The historical experience of the U.S. may also provide some perspective.
 As Chart 4 shows, the debt-to-GDP ratio was highest in the 1940s, following the debt buildup during World War II.
-In the projections in this report, the U.S. would reach the previous peak debt ratio in 2024.
+In the projections in this report, the U.S. would reach the previous peak debt ratio in 2029.
 However, the origins of current and future federal debt are quite different from the wartime debt of the 1940s, which limits the pertinence of past experience.

-6 Errata: "Growth in a Time of Debt," Carmen M. Reinhart and Kenneth S. Rogoff.
+&lt;sup>7 Errata: "Growth in a Time of Debt," Carmen M. Reinhart and Kenneth S. Rogoff.
 Harvard University, 2013.

-7 Herndon, Thomas, Michael Ash, and Robert Pollard, "Does High Public Debt Consistently Stifle Economic Growth?
+&lt;sup>8 Herndon, Thomas, Michael Ash, and Robert Pollard, "Does High Public Debt Consistently Stifle Economic Growth?
 A Critique of Reinhart and Rogoff," Cambridge Journal of Economics, 2013.

-8 Government Finance Statistics Yearbook, Main Aggregates and Balances, available at https://data.imf.org.
+&lt;sup>9 Government Finance Statistics Yearbook, Main Aggregates and Balances, available at https://data.imf.org.
 Data is for D1 debt liabilities for the central government, excluding social security funds, for Advanced Economies.
+While more current data are available, the recent pandemic has substantially distorted debt-to-GDP ratios.
+Pre-pandemic levels likely provide a better basis of comparison.

 As the cross-country and historical comparisons suggest, there is a very imperfect relationship between the current level of central government debt and the sustainability of overall government policy.
-Past accrual of debt is certainly important, but current policies and their implications for future debt accumulation are as well.
+Past accrual of debt is certainly important, but current policies and their implications for future debt accumulation and future growth are as well.